-Leave of Absences
+Leave of Absences/Suspensions

-Senior students who are on a Leave of Absence during an assignment period and return during the evaluation testing period are required to test.
+Senior students who are on a Leave of Absence or Suspension during an assignment period and return during the evaluation testing period are required to test.
 Individual grades for homework and clinic assignments will be pro-rated to correspond with the days the student was scheduled to attend school.
-Other Leave of Absence situation will be evaluated on a case by case basis.
+Other Leave of Absence or Suspension situations will be evaluated on a case by case basis.